Register for Journey

 Journey to the End of the Night is designed to change the way you see San Francisco; to put players in the middle of a cinematic chase scene through a city at night.
 Find out why thousands play each year.

 Journey will always be free to play.
 But it is not free to put on.
-And we do not accept corporate donations.
+And we do not accept corporate sponsorships.
 Help us make this an unforgettable experience for thousands of San Franciscans.

 Our volunteers do everything from helping with registration to photography to operating the various stations throughout the game.
 Volunteers also design and run the checkpoints runners experience throughout the night.
 Let us know if you’d like to help.

 Every year thousands of players Journey throughout San Francisco.
 If you’d like to learn more, let us know.